thoughtworks/build-your-own-radar/README.md

      $ docker run -p 8080:8080 -v $PWD:/app -w /app -it node:7.3.0 /bin/sh -c 'npm install && npm run dev'

 After building it will start on localhost:8080

+### Running directly from the docker container

+If you would like to run the radar directly from the docker container based on docker hub, you can with this command

+     $ docker run -d --name your_tech_radar -p 8080:8080 gyg/tech_radar

+### Predefining a sheet in an environment variable

+If you want to have the google spreadsheet predefined and not appear in the url, you can predefine it in an environment variable called PREDEFINED_SHEET_LOCATION.
+You can start the container with this command :

+     $ docker run -d --name your_tech_radar -p 8080:8080 -e PREDEFINED_SHEET_LOCATION='Your sheet URL here' gyg/tech_radar